IACAT 2021: Call for papers is now open!

 Paper on Equating Setups in the Continuous Itempool Calibration for Computerized Adaptive Testing published in “Frontiers in Psychology”

-Sebastian Born, Aron Fink, Christian Spoden and Andreas Frey have published an article on equating methods in the continuous calibration strategy in the journal “Frontiers in Psychology”.
+Dr. Sebastian Born, Aron Fink, Prof. Dr. Christian Spoden and Prof. Dr. Andreas Frey have published an article on equating methods in the continuous calibration strategy in the journal “Frontiers in Psychology”.
 They investigated different methods for scale transformation using the continuous calibration strategy (Fink et al., 2018) in computerized adaptive tests regarding the estimation accuracy of the item parameters (mean/mean, mean/sigma, Haebara and Stocking-Lord).
 The characteristic curve methods, in particular Stocking-Lord, turned out to be suitable methods for scale transformation in the continuous itempool calibration for computerized adaptive testing.
 The article can be found by clicking on the link in the doi.

 Born, S., Fink, A., Spoden, C., & Frey, A. (2019).
 Evaluating Different Equating Setups in the Continuous Item Pool Calibration for Computerized Adaptive Testing.
 Frontiers in Psychology, 10, 1277. doi: 10.3389/fpsyg.2019.01277.